CMakePP/CMakePPLang/README.md

-# CMakePPBase
+# CMakePPCore

-This is the template repository for CMakePP repos.
+CMakePPCore defines the basic extensions of the CMake language which comprise the CMakePP language.